-- Are we able to easly perform our best techniques?
+- Are we able to easily perform our best techniques?

 - Which guard stance allows us to perform our tactic / strategy?

-- Which guard stance allows us to hide our tactic / strategy?
+- Which guard stance allows us to (truly) hide our tactic / strategy?

 - Are we near or far from the opponent?
-Which guard stance allows us to do defend / attack movements better?
+Which guard stance allows us to do defense / attack movements better?

 - What kind of stability / mobility allows us our guard stance?

 - Our guard stance allows us to be unpredictable or limit our action?

 - What is the technical level of our opponent?
 Is he trying to reach advanced targets or is he attacking randomly?

 - What is the focus of our opponent (grappòling, striking, etc.)?